 - Textured all 3D assets in Substance Painter

-- Contributed to the overall design of the game
+- Contributed to the game design, ideation, and gameplay

 - Created paper prototype